--> Agua Caliente Tribe - Visit Palm Springs tag-img

 History & Culture – Agua Caliente Band of Cahuilla Indians

-Centuries ago, ancestors of the Agua Caliente Cahuila (pronounced Kaw-we-ah) Indians settled in the Palm Springs area and developed extensive and complex communities in Palm, Murray, Tahquitz and Chino Canyons.
-Many traces of these communities exist in the the canyons today including rock art, house pits and foundations, reservoirs, trails, and food processing areas.
+Centuries ago, ancestors of the Agua Caliente Cahuila (pronounced Kaw-we-ah) Indians settled in the Palm Springs area.
+They developed extensive and complex communities in Palm, Murray, Tahquitz, and Chino Canyons.
+Many traces of these communities exist in the canyons today, including rock art, house pits and foundations, reservoirs, trails, and food processing areas.

 Agua Caliente Band of Cahuilla Indians bath house

 Archaeological research has discovered that the Cahuilla have occupied Tahquitz Canyon for at least 5,000 years.
-The Cahuilla Indian name for Palm Springs area was Sec-he (boiling water); the Spanish who arrived named it Agua Ca- liente (hot water).
-And then cam the name “Palm Springs” in reference to both the native Washigtonia filifera palm tree and Agua Caliente Hot Mineral Springs.
+The Cahuilla Indian name for the Palm Springs area was Sec-he (boiling water); the Spanish who arrived named it Agua Ca—liente (hot water).
+Then came the name “Palm Springs” in reference to both the native Washigtonia filifera palm tree and Agua Caliente Hot Mineral Springs.

 Agua Caliente Band of Cahuilla Indians bathhouse